Documentation Index

 - On the Select your login method page, make sure Hosted login is selected, and click Add new twice.

-In the first empty field, enter the endpoint URL from your ngrok edge (that is,,
+- In the first empty field, enter your ngrok forwarding URL (for example,

 5. Start a tunnel